SAP/macOS-enterprise-privileges/application_management/README.md

 *Note: This is a boolean value.*

 Description: Requires authentication before using  **Privileges.app**.
 If set to `true`, the logged-in user is prompted to authenticate via Touch ID or by entering their account password.

+*Note: If setting `RequireAuthentication`, the `Toggle Privileges` option is automatically disabled.*